DarlenePenn/kickstarter-analysis/readme.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+- - The best time to launch a kickstarter campaign for a play is Q2, around May or June.
+These are the months with the hightest number of successful campaigns.
+- - It is not a good idea to launch a campaign in October, since more campaigns failed when they were launched during this month.
+It may be due to the upcoming holiday season

 - What can you conclude about the Outcomes based on Goals?
+- -She should keep her campaign goal under $5,000 to increase the likelihood of having a successful campaign.
+A good percentage of successful kickstarters for plays were less than $5,000.

 - What are some limitations of this dataset?
+- -This dataset only captures fundraising on one platform (Kickstarter).
+There are other online fundraising sites that are not included, like GoFundMe, etc.  There are also many fundraisers that may be done strictly in-person and not online at all.
+The data from those campaigns would not be captured in this dataset.

 - What are some other possible tables and/or graphs that we could create?
+- -We could look at the duration of the campaign to see how the length of time influenced the outcome, using a line chart.
+We could also create a table to examine how the number of backers a campaign had helped or prevented it from meeting its goal.